smazzin/elevateheating/content/ac-repair-and-maintenance.md

 ## Air Conditioning Repair & Maintenance

-**Set up regular air conditioner maintenance in Bethany, OR and surrounding areas**
+**Set up regular air conditioner maintenance in Hillsboro, OR and surrounding areas**

-Elevate Heating & Cooling provides air conditioning repair and maintenance services in Bethany, OR and surrounding areas.
+Elevate Heating & Cooling provides air conditioning repair and maintenance services in Hillsboro, OR and surrounding areas.
 It’s hard to stay comfortable if your AC unit isn’t working.
 We will help you cool off with AC repair and maintenance services.
 We’ll keep your air conditioning unit in great condition by:

 - Cleaning the condenser coils
 - Inspecting the evaporator coils